-The application seeks permission for part one/part-two storey front extension, singlestorey rear extension, two-storey rear extension, single-storey side extension and external alterations.
+The application relates to a part one storey part two storey front extension, a single storey rear extension, a two storey rear extension, a single storey side extension and external alterations at Woodlands, Ladybrook Road.

-The scheme as submitted has been amended from the previously withdrawn application (Ref: DC/080911).
+The scheme as submitted has been amended from the previously withdrawn application (Planning Ref: DC/080911).
 The materials have been changed from matching brickwork, render and sandstone cladding to matching brickwork.
 The large full height glazing to the front (east) elevation has been removed and replaced with smaller windows.
 Windows to the rear (west) and side (south) have been reduced in size and repositioned.
-Flat roofed extensions to the front and side have been replaced with pitched roofs and the rear extension has been reduced in depth.
+Flat roofed extensions to the front and side have been replaced with pitched roofs and the rear extension which relates to the proposed gym has been reduced in depth.

-Since the initial submission, the scheme has been amended following discussion with the Council's Planning and Conservation Officers.
+Since the initial submission, the scheme has been amended following officer concern to the proposal and discussions with the Council's Conservation Officer.
 The following amendments have been made including:

-- Reduction in the depth of the single-storey rear extension from 5.6m to 4m; - Omission of a gable to the side (north) elevation and amendment so that the plane of the roof is hipped and continuous from front to back; - Cills/heads of windows to front elevation horizontally aligned; - Black/dark grey aluminium windows and doors changed to white aluminium windows and doors; - Conservation type roof lights specified, fitted flush with roof tiles.
+- Reduction in the extent of the single storey rear extension from 5.6m in depth to 4m in depth; - Omission of a gable to the side (north) elevation and amendment of the roof design to that the plane of the roof is hipped and continuous from front to back; - Cills/heads of windows to front elevation horizontally aligned: - Black / dark grey aluminium windows and doors changed to white aluminium windows and doors; - Conservation type roof lights specified, fitted flush with roof tiles.

-The amended scheme is now as follows:
+Therefore, the amended scheme now being presented to Members is as follows:

-Part single/part two-storey front extension would projecting 6.0m and 2.9m at ground-floor and first floor level respectively.
-The height would measure 3.7m at ground floor level with a part hipped/flat roof.
+The part one storey part two storey front extension would project forward by approximately 6.0m at ground floor level and 2.9m at first floor level.
+The height would measure approximately 3.7m at ground floor level with a part hipped / flat roof.
 At first floor level the height would match the existing ridge height with a hipped pitched roof.
-The existing single-storey front extension would be demolished.
-The single-storey rear extension would project 4.0m, measure 8m wide and 3.1m high incorporating a flat roof.
-The two-storey rear extension would project 4.0m, measure 7.3m wide and would match the existing ridge height incorporating a pitched gable roof.
-The single-storey side extension would project 3.0m, measure 17.5m long and 4.0m high incorporating a lean to pitched roof.
+The existing single storey front extension would be demolished.

+The single storey rear extension would measure up to approximately 4.0m in depth, approximately 8m in width and approximately 3.1m in height with a flat roof.

+The two storey rear extension would measure approximately 4m in depth and approximately 7.3m in width.
+The height would match the existing ridge height with a pitched gable end roof.

+The single storey side extension would measure approximately 3.0m in width, 17.5m in length and 4m in height with a lean to pitched roof.

 The extensions would be finished in matching materials.
-White aluminium windows and doors, art stone heads and cills and incorporate conservation roof lights.
+White aluminium windows and doors, art stone heads and cills and conservation roof lights would also be installed.